 rock relief, established by Darius the Great ( 522–486 BC).
 It is the description of Darius's victory over his enemies

 The Great Darius, the third Achaemenid King and the most famous king of the Achaemenian dynasty extended their borders from India in the East to the Adriatic Sea in the West and from the Caucasus mountains, Caspian Sea, and Transoxiana in the north, to Egypt, Ethiopia, and Sea of Oman.

 Darius was the great architect of the Achaemenid Empire.
 He was a real architect of the Empire who established the "Imperial Guard or Perpetual Guard" with 10 thousand immortal soldiers who were ready to fight and die for the king.

-Persepolis the ceremonial capital of the Achaemenid Empire (550-330 BC) 60 km northeast of Shiraz-Fars province.
+Persepolis was the ceremonial capital of the Achaemenid Empire (550-330 BC) 60 km northeast of Shiraz-Fars province.
 This is the best example

 of Achaemenid architecture.
 UNESCO declared the ruins of Persepolis as a World Heritage Site in 1979.

-One of the most important features of Achaemenid civilization was using other nations' capabilities thus Iranian art flourished rapidly and reached its peak during the Achaemenid Period.
-By building new strategic roads, establishing a very swift courier service throughout the empire, introducing gold and silver coins for trade, applying a suitable legal code and introducing a comprehensive taxation system Darius succeeded to set up an advanced civilization.
+One of the most important features of the Achaemenid civilization was using other nations' capabilities thus Iranian art flourished rapidly and reached its peak during the Achaemenid Period.
+By building new strategic roads, establishing a very swift courier service throughout the empire, introducing gold and silver coins for trade, applying a suitable legal code, and introducing a comprehensive taxation system Darius succeeded to set up an advanced civilization.
 According to historians, the later Achaemenid kings turned to luxury and neglected their army and the strength of the Empire.

 This weakness caused the young Alexander to attack Iran and exhaust the Achaemenid rule. in 330 B.C. and defeat and destroy the Empire which had governed the country and nearly the world of that time for 230 years.